Skip to main content

 Write your function

-Write your JavaScript in the code editor.
-Your input variables are available directly by name.
+Write your JavaScript function code in the editor.
 Return your output by setting the output variable values — these are passed back to the conversation.

 4